-The Company maintains defined benefit plans for substantially all active and inactive employees of KCP&L, GMO and WCNOC and incurs significant costs in providing the plans.
+The Company incurs significant costs in providing defined benefit plans for substantially all active and inactive employees of KCP&L and GMO and its 47% ownership share of WCNOC's defined benefit plans.
 Funding of the plans follows legal and regulatory requirements with funding equaling or exceeding the minimum requirements of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

-On July 6, 2012, the Moving Ahead for Progress in the 21st Century Act (MAP-21) was signed into federal law.
-The new law contains provisions offering funding relief for defined benefit plans by stabilizing interest rates used in determining minimum required ERISA contributions.
-In 2012 and 2011, the Company contributed \$60.4 million and \$128.8 million to the pension plans, respectively, and in 2013 the Company expects to contribute \$76.4 million to the plans to satisfy the minimum ERISA funding requirements and the MPSC and KCC rate orders, the majority of which is expected to be paid by KCP&L. Additional contributions to the plans are expected beyond 2013 in amounts at least sufficient to meet the greater of ERISA or regulatory funding requirements; however, these amounts have not yet been determined.
+In 2013 and 2012, the Company contributed \$57.4 million and \$60.4 million to the pension plans, respectively, and in 2014 the Company expects to contribute \$62.8 million to the plans to satisfy the minimum ERISA funding requirements and the MPSC and KCC rate orders, the majority of which is expected to be paid by KCP&L. Additional contributions to the plans are expected beyond 2014 in amounts at least sufficient to meet the greater of ERISA or regulatory funding requirements; however, these amounts have not yet been determined.

-Additionally, the Company provides post-retirement health and life insurance benefits for certain retired employees and expects to make benefit contributions of \$18.7 million under the provisions of these plans in 2013, the majority of which is expected to be paid by KCP&L.
+Additionally, the Company provides post-retirement health and life insurance benefits for certain retired employees and expects to make benefit contributions of \$11.3 million under the provisions of these plans in 2014, the majority of which is expected to be paid by KCP&L.